truecaller/ios-sdk/README.md

     }
     ```

 3. In AppDelegate implement the method application:continueUserActivity:restorationHandler: and call the corresponding method of the [TCTrueSDK sharedManager].
-If this method call returns false, that means that some application other than Truecaller is opening your application and TrueSDK will not respond.
+If the method returns false that means the activity need not be addressed by TrueSDK and you can handle it as desired.

     ```objectivec
     - (BOOL)application:(UIApplication *)application continueUserActivity:(NSUserActivity *)userActivity restorationHandler:(void (^)(NSArray *restorableObjects))restorationHandler {